 I don’t know about you, but I don’t have the guts to get waxed!
-I’ve been shaving for years now and it has become a permanent step in my hygiene routine.
+I’ve been shaving for years and it has become a permanent step in my hygiene routine.
 If you’re like me, then I’m sure you don’t think twice about shaving.
-It’s something that’s automatic to me and I know it has to be done.
+It’s something that’s automatic since it has to be done.

-However, even though we may have been shaving for years and consider ourselves as experts, there are still mistakes we can make when doing so.
-Avoiding these shaving mistakes that we discuss in this post will ensure you stay away from bad nicks and uncomfortable ingrown hairs that can happen!
+Even though you may have been shaving for years and consider yourself an expert, there are still mistakes you can make while doing it.
+Avoiding these shaving mistakes in this post will help you stay away from bad nicks and uncomfortable ingrown hairs!

 Using a Bad Razor

-Your razor should be switched out after using it a certain amount of times because the razor can become dull.
-Using a dull razor is more likely to cause razor bumps.
+Your razor should also be switched out after using it a certain amount of times because it can become dull.
+Using a dull razor is more likely to cause bumps.
 It’s recommended to switch out your razor after 3-5 uses!
 That means you need to always keep backups on hand.

-I know once you get out of the shower and notice a few pieces of hair you missed, it’s tempting to grab the razor and try to remove it quickly, but here’s the problem:
+I know once you get out of the shower and notice a few pieces of hair you missed, it’s tempting to grab the razor and try to remove it quickly, but you shouldn’t!

 I went years shaving before I got into the shower.
-I thought to myself: since I’m going to wash off the shaving cream and any leftover hair, it would be best to take care of it beforehand.
-However, when you think about it, why would you want to put a blade on dirty skin?
+I figured since I was going to wash off the shaving cream and any leftover hair, it would make sense to do it beforehand.
+But, when you think about it, why would you want to put a blade on dirty skin?

 Compare this situation to your skincare routine.
-You want to cleanse your face before applying the rest of your products because they’ll work better when your face is free from any dirt or oils that have accumulated throughout your day.
-Washing your body with soap and water before shaving will not only remove dirt, but it also softens your hair so it can easily be removed with your razor.
+You want to cleanse your face before applying the rest of your products because they’ll work better when your face is free from any dirt or oils.
+Washing your body with soap and water before shaving will not only remove dirt, but it also softens your hair so it can easily be removed.

-One thing I love to use before shaving is exfoliating gloves.
-I talked a little about this tool in my post about having a body care routine.
+One thing I love to use is exfoliating gloves.
+I talked a little about these in my post about having a body care routine.
 This is perfect to use if you have sensitive skin and it’s the easiest way to exfoliate and cleanse yourself before shaving.
 You can find the pack I purchased off Amazon

-The last shaving mistake you can make is not following up with a moisturizer after shaving.
-If you don’t moisturize, your skin is more likely to become irritated and you’re more prone to dealing with inflamed skin and ingrown hairs.
+The last shaving mistake you can make is not following up with a moisturizer.
+If you don’t moisturize, your skin is more likely to become irritated and you’re prone to dealing with inflamed skin and ingrown hairs.

-It’s important to follow certain steps before, during, and after shaving to ensure your skin is on point.
+It’s important to follow certain steps before, during, and after shaving to make sure your skin is on point.
 I love using butter or oil to moisturize after I get out of the shower.
-Using Aloe Vera can also be soothing for your shaved skin, I love using this since my skin is super sensitive!
+Using Aloe Vera can also be soothing for your shaved skin.